pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 Follow these steps to identify and resolve the problem of the cloud provider not supporting services of type `LoadBalancer`:

-1. Search the log output for `Load balancer`, for example by running:
+1. Search the log output for `Load balancer`, for example, by running:

     ```console
     kubectl -n cloud-native-runtimes get app cloud-native-runtimes -ojsonpath="{.status.deploy.stdout}" | grep "Load balancer" -C 1